Blendify/blender-manual/blender_docs/manual/editors/vse/preview/introduction.rst

    Sequencer Display Header.

-The second button will change the editor to display only the preview, and the third button displays both the sequencer and the preview.
+The second button will change the editor to display only the preview, and the third button displays both the Sequencer and the preview.

 Display Mode
    Mode to show different aspects of the composite result,